Suzuki K engine

-Since 2013, some of the K engines range has been upgraded with Dualjet technology.
-The upgrades including new two injectors per cylinder, smaller compression chamber, increasing the compression ratio, improving the thermal efficiency, redesigned water jacket shape, adding piston cooling oil jets, adoption of water-cooled EGR system and several other changes for fuel efficiency.
+Since 2013, some of the K engines range have been upgraded with Dualjet technology.
+The upgrades include new two injectors per cylinder, increased compression ratio (improving the thermal efficiency), redesigned water jacket shape, piston cooling by oil jets, water-cooled EGR system and several other changes for fuel efficiency.
 The turbocharged variant with direct injection fuel system is called Boosterjet.

-Furthermore, a mild hybrid technology with 12 or 48-volt Integrated Motor Generator (ISG) dubbed as Smart Hybrid Vehicle by Suzuki (SHVS) is also available for markets with stricter emission regulation, such as in Europe, Japan, Singapore and India.
-This mild hybrid technology is helping to increase fuel mileage, providing optional acceleration and also reduce the emissions.
-The strong hybrid variant with Motor Generator Unit (MGU) is also available in Europe and Japan.
+Furthermore, a mild hybrid technology with 12 or 48-volt Integrated Starter Generator (ISG) dubbed as Smart Hybrid Vehicle by Suzuki (SHVS) is available for markets with stricter emission regulation, such as Europe, Japan, India, Singapore and Mexico (marketed as Boostergreen).
+This mild hybrid technology helps to increase fuel mileage, providing optional acceleration and also reduces emissions.
+A strong hybrid variant with Motor Generator Unit (MGU) is available in Europe and Japan.

 Three-cylinder

 K6A

-This is the first K engine that appeared in 1994 and was discontinued in 2018.
+This is the first K engine, which first appeared in 1994 and was discontinued in 2018.
 It is the smallest in the family and also the first K engine with VVT.
 This engine was available in several versions, such as naturally aspirated, turbocharged, lean-burn, CNG and strong hybrid.
-The hybrid version was also the first hybrid engine in the kei car class and only available for Suzuki Twin.
+The hybrid version was also the first hybrid engine in the kei car class and only available in the Suzuki Twin.